 The Italian Revenue Agency confirmed (in response to inquiry no. 119 of January 20, 2023) that taking a Residency in Italy is a requirement for those who have entered Italy with an Elective Residence Visa (hereinafter, ERV).

-A British citizen, who holds an Elective Residence Visa sent an inquiry to the Revenue Agency, indicating that “He is a resident in Switzerland (where he habitually resides and where his main business and interests are located), and he owns two real estate properties in Italy where he goes to spend the holidays”.
+A British citizen, who holds this specific Visa sent an inquiry to the Revenue Agency, indicating that “He is a resident in Switzerland (where he habitually resides and where his main business and interests are located), and he owns two real estate properties in Italy where he goes to spend the holidays”.
 He also specified that he has never requested an Italian permit of stay once entering Italy nor he has registered his residence in Italy.
 Therefore, according to him, he is not taxable in Italy.

 First of all, the Italian Revenue Agency indicated that they are not the competent authorities to evaluate and assess the requirements once the foreigner enters Italy with an ERV.

 However, it specifies that the simple fact of having an Elective Residence Visa does not automatically imply that the foreigner is taxable in Italy.
-On this point, it is highly important to note that the Italian Revenue Agency is talking about the holders of an Elective Residence VISA and not about the holders of a permit of stay for an Elective Residence Visa.
-The issue is a bit technical, yet there is a big difference between these two terms.
+The Italian Revenue Agency refers specifically to holders of an Elective Residence Visa, not those with just a permit of stay for it.

 Furthermore: